arjun-chandupatla/prime_sieve/README.md

-# prime_sieve
+# Simple Number Tools

-Return list of prime numbers less than a certain number iteratively using the sieve of Eratosthenes
+Set of very simple functions that generate certain sequences of numbers